rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 It does that by setting the local clock so that the difference between `G.sysDelay` and the median of `G.interruptTime` is zero.
 For this to succeed in adjusting the local time to the PPS, `G.sysDelay` must be the median of the time delay at which the system responded to the rising edge of the PPS interrupt.
 But the median value of `G.sysDelay` can't be determined by the feedback controller.
 As indicated by the equation, all the controller can do is satisfy the equation of time.

 In order to independently determine the `G.sysDelay` value, a calibration interrupt is made every second immediately following the PPS interrupt.
-These time measurements are requested from the `pps-client.ko` device driver in the `getInterruptDelay()` routine.
+These time measurements are requested from the `gps-pps-io.ko` device driver in the `getInterruptDelay()` routine.
 That routine calculates `G.intrptDelay` from the time measurements and calls `removeIntrptNoise()` with that value.
 The `removeIntrptNoise()` routine generates `G.delayMedian`, an estimate of the median of the `G.intrptDelay` value, in a parallel way and using the same routines that `removeNoise()` uses to generate the median of `G.interruptTime`.
 The `G.delayMedian` value is then assigned to `G.sysDelay`.

+## Driver {#driver}

+It should be evident by now that the PPS-Client deamon was written almost entirely in user space.
+That made the daemon much easier to design and test.
+Moreover it makes the code very easy to maintain and to customize for different processors, different flavors of Linux and maybe eventually different operating systems.
+Indeed, it would have be preferable to do all of the code in user space.
+However, the controller needs to capture timestamps of the PPS interrupt and the calibration interrupt with the shortest possible time delays between the events and recording the time stamps of them.
+Currently, this can only be realized by capturing the timestamps in kernel space.

 ## Controller Behavior on Startup {#controller-behavior-on-startup}